.NET Aspire overview

 - Service discovery and connection string management: The app host manages to inject the right connection strings or network configurations and service discovery information to simplify the developer experience.

-For example, using .NET Aspire, the following code creates a local Redis container resource and configures the appropriate connection string in the "frontend"
+For example, using .NET Aspire, the following code creates a local Redis container resource, waits for it to become available, and then configures the appropriate connection string in the "frontend"

 // Create a distributed application builder given the command line arguments.